 Combined with earlier indirect observations of magnetic reconnection, our results demonstrated that the effects of heavy ions (primarily Na+) on magnetic reconnection at Mercury's magnetotail seem to be less controversial than at Earth.
-Higher amount of heavy ions in the duskside current sheet does not make it unstable to reconnection.
-In fact, heavy ions lower the reconnection rate at the duskside current sheet, which means that the dawnside current sheet has a higher occurrence of reconnection and reconnection-related dynamics than the duskside.
-Despite having an opposite asymmetry pattern, the asymmetry in B_Z , current sheet thickness, and β{CS} is also consistent with the dawnward preference in reconnection.
-Higher occurrence of reconnection in the dawnside current sheet sends dipolarized flux tubes toward the dawnside of the inner magnetotail.
-This process thickens the postmidnight (dawnside) current sheet in Mercury's inner tail region while mass loading of H+ and heavy ions (e.g., Na+ and O+) continues to thin the premidnight (duskside) current sheet, as shown in Figure 5.
-The mechanism responsible for the asymmetries observed at Mercury appears to be very different from that of Earth, and we think that the differential thickening and thinning of the postmidnight and premidnight current sheet could explain our observation of Mercury's asymmetry being stronger than Earth's.
+Higher amount of heavy ions in the dusk-side current sheet does not make it unstable to reconnection.
+In fact, heavy ions lower the reconnection rate at the dusk-side current sheet, which means that the dawnside current sheet has a higher occurrence of reconnection and reconnection-related dynamics than dusk-side.
+Despite having an opposite asymmetry pattern, the asymmetry in B_Z , current sheet thickness and β{CS} is also consistent with the dawnward preference in reconnection.
+Higher occurrence of reconnection in the dawn-side current sheet sends dipolarized flux tubes towards dawn-side of the inner magnetotail.
+This process thickens the post-midnight (dawnside) current sheet in Mercury's inner-tail region while mass loading of H+ and heavy ions (e.g. Na+ and O+) continues to thin the pre-midnight (dusk-side) current sheet, as shown in Figure 5.
+The mechanism responsible for the asymmetries observed at Mercury appears to be very different from that of Earth and we think that the differential thickening and thinning of the post and pre-midnight current sheet could explain our observation of Mercury's asymmetry being stronger than Earth's.
 At Earth, the effects of earthward propagating dipolarized flux tubes or dipolarization events are removed when averaged over long time period.
-However, due to the small size of Mercury's magnetosphere, the effects of the positive B_7 (i.e., thickening of the current sheet) from the dipolarization events may be significant as suggested in this study.
+However, due to the small size of Mercury's magnetosphere, the effects of the positive B_Z (i.e., thickening of the current sheet) from the dipolarization events may be significant as suggested in this study.

-4.2.
-Observation of Mercury's Substorm Current Wedge
+4.2 Observation of Mercury's Substorm Current Wedge

-An enhancement of B_Z around midnight in the $-1.4 R_M > X{MSM} > -1.7 R_M$ downtail region (Figure 2, first panel) is observed in our results, which strongly suggest the direct measurement of substorm current wedge formation at Mercury.
-Due to the lack of in situ observations, substorm current wedge in other planetary magnetotails (Mercury's in particular) is not well understood and has not been observed directly.
+An enhancement of B_Z around midnight in the -1.4 $R_M > X{MSM} > -1.7 R_M$ downtail region (Panel 1 of Figure 2) is observed in our results, which strongly suggest the direct measurement of substorm current wedge formation at Mercury.
+Due to the lack of in-situ observations, substorm current wedge in other planetary magnetotails (Mercury's in particular) is not well-understood and has not been observed directly.
 However, the presence of a Hermean SCW has been observed in global hybrid simulations [e.g., Janhunen and Kallio, 2004].
-Substorms and other substorm-related processes, such as loading and unloading of magnetic flux in the tail lobe, dipolarization [Sundberg et al., 2012; Sun et al., 2015, 2016], and plasmoid ejection [Slavin et al., 2010, 2012; DiBraccio et al., 2015a] have all been observed at Mercury in the MESSENGER data.
+Substorms and other substorm-related processes, such as loading and unloading of magnetic flux in the tail lobe, dipolarization [Sundberg et al., 2012; Sun et al., 2015; 2016] and plasmoid ejection [Slavin et al., 2010; 2012; DiBraccio et al., 2015a] have all been observed at Mercury in the MESSENGER data.
 These are indirect evidence of the presence of a SCW at Mercury.